payu-india/CMS-Chatbot/docs/save cards/zero-code-change-for-vault-integration-model-2.md

 To create the token, only minor code changes is required in your implementation.
 However, to process the transactions using the tokens, you need to integrate an extra API.

 1. PayU onboards the merchant on the PayU token hub.
-2. Merchant will pass the consent value and user id in the **\_payment** API.
+2. Merchant will pass the consent value and user id in the **_payment** API.

-   Here, consent is taken from customer on the merchant’s website (similar to the step 2 of [Model 1 - PayU Hosted Checkout Integration](doc:payu-hosted-checkout-integration-with-vault-model-1) before passing the consent value.
+   Here, consent is taken from customer on the merchant’s website (similar to the step 2 of [Model 1 - PayU Hosted Checkout Integration](doc:payu-hosted-checkout-integration-with-vault-model-1) before passing the consent value).

 [block:image]
 {